Contents: Removal ⇓ Installation ⇓

 Tighten the hub nut to 270 Nm.

-Check tightening torque.
-To do this, loosen the hub nut two turns and tighten it again to 270 Nm.
-At the same time, rotate the hub.
+Check the tightening torque.
+To do this, unscrew the hub nut by two turns and tighten it again with a torque of 270 Nm.
+At the same time, turn the hub.

-Attention: After tightening, the hub nut must not be unscrewed or it must be replaced.
+Caution: Once tightened, the hub nut must not be loosened or it must be replaced.

 Carefully hammer the protective cap with a suitable pipe (1).
 The inner diameter of the pipe must rest against the edge of the cap.
 If the cap is even slightly deformed, it must be replaced.